Contributing to Open3D¶

 - Be consistent with existing code and documents.
 Be consistent with C++ conventions.

 - Use common sense.

 We generally follow the Google C++ Style Guide, with a few modifications:

-- Use tab for indent.
-In IDE it should be 4 spaces wide.
+- Use 4 spaces for indent.
 Use two indents for a forced line break (usually due to the 80 character length limit).